Omotolaniii/COVID-19/README.md

 # PROJECTS
-A collection of my sample SQL files.
+A collection of my SQL files.